pudly/schmopera-hugo/content/articles/the-brief-history-of-madefortv-opera.md

 ---
-title: The brief history of made-for-TV opera
+title: "The brief history of made-for-TV opera"
 ---

 We stumbled across an interesting find the other day.
 Have a look at [this Wikipedia list of operas made for television](https://en.wikipedia.org/wiki/List_of_television_operas), and have a look at the dates.